aelphias/ft_printf_v2/readme.md

-# Receipt to cook printf
+# How to cook printf

 Ints:
 (1)How to organise flags storage?